zfc283/PotatoTrip/README.md

 - **Path**: http:&#8203;//99.79.181.180:5000/api/travelRoutes
 - **Method**: POST
 - **Description**: Creates a new travel route in the application.
 Authentication and admin rights are required (to access admin rights, log in with the admin account).
-Upon successful creation, the API returns a 201 Created status code.
+Upon successful creation, the API returns the created travel route in the response body.
 - **Request Parameters**:

 &nbsp;